cablelabs/snaps-boot/doc/source/install/install.md

 git clone https://github.com/cablelabs/snaps-boot.git
 ```

->:warning: Note:  If you use git, make sure not to push your changes back to the reporsitory.
+>:warning: Note:  If you use git, make sure not to push your changes back to the repository.
 ## 3 Configuration

 ### 3.1 conf/pxe-cluster/hosts.yaml